ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

 * The routehints includes the routehints it sent in the `peerswap_init` as a prefix, and is at least one entry longer.
-  * The routehint entry at the index after the prefix it sent contains itself as the node ID. e.g. if it previously sent `peerswap_init` with 0 entries in the routehint, then the `peerswap_accept` routehints must be at least length 1 or greater, and the 0th entry MUST have itself as the node ID.

 If the above validation fails, the receiver of the message MUST abort the sidepool.